 Mr. Sayler is the only Board member who is a member of the Company's management.
-The Board of Directors has affirmatively determined that none of the other seven, non-management directors has any material relationship with the Company other than in his or her capacity as a director and shareholder, and that therefore all of these directors are, and at all times during their service in fiscal 2023 were, independent as defined under the Company's Corporate Governance Guidelines and the listing standards of the NYSE.
+The Board of Directors has affirmatively determined that none of the eight nonmanagement directors has any material relationship with the Company other than in his or her capacity as a director and shareholder, and that therefore all of those directors are, and at all times during their service in fiscal 2024 were, independent as defined under the Company's Corporate Governance Guidelines and the listing standards of the NYSE.